andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 In recent years, digital companies have shown that they can generate huge economic growth.
 In a relatively short time, software companies like Google, Facebook, and Microsoft were able to grow into some of the world’s largest companies by developing powerful software once and generating enormous profits of selling it millions of times over, with minimal additional cost.

 A>It’s interesting to consider that people (including the authors) are willing to pay for software licenses for Microsoft Office, even though similar open-source alternatives are freely available.
-This illustrates a powerful business opportunity: once a company manages to create software with a **high perceived value**, it can sell the same product repeatedly at virtually no additional cost, generating enormous profits.
+This illustrates a powerful business opportunity: once a company manages to create software with a high perceived value, it can sell the same product repeatedly at virtually no additional cost, generating enormous profits.
 The success of companies like Microsoft shows how perceived value, rather than actual cost or uniqueness, often drives successful software and digital solutions .

 However, this also highlights the important role that open source software can play in challenging this model.
 By offering free, transparent, and community-driven alternatives, open-source projects have the potential to disrupt traditional software markets—especially if they can match or exceed perceived value i.e. the quality, usability, or ethical appeal of proprietary solutions.
 In this sense, open source not only democratizes access to digital tools but also forces commercial vendors to continuously innovate, justify their pricing, and demonstrate real, ongoing value to users.